andreamerello/zynqmp-zcu102/atfpmu.md

 AFAICT there are few kind of IPI that can be raised, and they are identified by an IPI number.
 Only the first one seems to be used (for PM services).

+*Xilinx doumentation says: IPI-1 is used for a special purpose in warm-restart to trigger quiescening of APU cores by ATF.
+IPI-2 and IPI-3 are reserved.*

 The PMU FW IPI entry point is *PmIpiHandler()*.
 PM services IPI are then handled by *XPfw_PmIpiHandler()*.

 Look at *pm_api.c* in the PMU firmware for a list of the PMU commands.